Health management and drugs

 Estrogen-containing Hormone Therapy

-Estrogen-containing hormone therapy is not likely to protect against dementia.
 In women over 65 years, estrogen-containing hormone therapy may raise the risk of dementia.
 In younger menopausal women, it might protect long-term brain health but the evidence is inconsistent and controversial.
-However, most women can safely treat the symptoms of menopause for a few years using physician-supervised hormone therapy.
+However, most women can safely treat menopausal symptoms for a few years using physician-guided hormone therapy.
 Many types of hormone therapies are available but the evidence is limited that one versus the other is better for long-term health.